This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 There’s evidence that collagen may stimulate the body’s own production of collagen, potentially aiding cartilage repair.
 In fact, a systematic scoping review with evidence mapping published in 2020 found that collagen derivatives have beneficial effects on cartilage repair.

-Best Collagen for Joints
+Best collagen for joints

-Not all collagen supplements are created equal, and choosing the right type is essential for maximizing joint health benefits.
-Here are some of the best types of collagen for joints:
+Choosing the right type is essential for maximizing joint health benefits.
+Here are some of the best types of collagen for joints (which are also some of the best collagen for women supplements):

-1. Type II Collagen
+1. Type II collagen

 This type of collagen is specifically targeted toward joint health as it primarily comprises the collagen found in cartilage.
 Type II collagen supplements are known for their effectiveness in reducing joint pain and improving joint function.